samsch/smart-migrations/README.md

 > The magic is really just an extra column that starts with a `$`, signally special handling.
 This is *not* part of the public api, and subject to change.
 Don't use column names that start with `$`.

-So... use `...types.timestamps()` if you never want to worry about forgetting to updated the updated_at column ever again.
+So... use `...types.timestamps()` if you never want to worry about forgetting to update the updated_at column ever again.

 To avoid conflicts, here's what the function and trigger names that are created are called: